opencybersecurityalliance/stix-shifter/stix_shifter_modules/msatp/stix_translation/README.md

 # Microsoft Defender for Endpoint (previously Microsoft Defender ATP) UDS Connector

-# MSATP - microsoft defender for endpoint module
+# MSATP - Microsoft Defender for Endpoint module
 This module uses KQL to query the EDR API.

 Queries are constructed as unions for all the relevant event tables based on the queried fields.